riasingh1247/Gift-Card/README.md

-This repository contains the code and assets for a digital gift card, designed to bring joy and excitement to its recipients.
+This repository contains the code and assets for a digital gift card made using Bootstrap, designed to bring joy and excitement to its recipients.
 With a beautifully crafted user interface and seamless functionality, this gift card is the perfect choice for any occasion.